Council for Arab-British Understanding: Delegations

 Caabu takes delegations of politicians out to the Middle East, to give them a better understanding of the region and its key issues.
 Between 1997 and 2017 Caabu has taken over 60 delegations to a variety of Arab countries, including Lebanon, Syria, Jordan, Qatar, Saudi Arabia, Yemen, Egypt and Libya, involving over 200 MPs and Lords.
-The majority Caabu’s delegations visit Gaza and the West Bank, where delegates meet both Palestinian and Israeli officials, activists and businessmen.
+The majority of Caabu's delegations visit Gaza and the West Bank, where delegates meet both Palestinian and Israeli officials, activists and businessmen.

 Since the General Election on 8 June 2017, Caabu has taken two parliamentary delegations to the West Bank.
 The delegations have included former Labour Minister for Education and Minister for the Arts, Baroness Tessa Blackstone, Labour's Shadow Minister for Early Years, Tracy Brabin, and former Secretary of State for Scotland, former Government Deputy Chief Whip and Liberal Democrat MP for Orkney and Shetland, Alistair Carmichael.

 Events

 Caabu runs a programme of private and public events.
 The organisation hosts expert speakers at the House of Commons, party conferences, the Arab-British Chamber of Commerce and universities.
 Caabu also organises round-table seminars for journalists, academics and NGO workers at the Arab British Centre.
 In the past Caabu has organised a speaking tour to the UK for Tawakkul Karman, the Yemeni co-winner of the Novel Peace Prize, and contributed to the 2013 conference Supporting Open Economies, Inclusive Growth – Women's Role in Arab Countries, as part of the G8 Deauville Partnership with Arab Countries in Transition.